/Blog/Start your business/50 Side Hustle Ideas to Kick-Start Your Hustle in South Africa

 20. Airbnb Hosting

-If you have a spare room or separate entrance, Airbnb is a great way to earn passive income without major overhead.
-Whether you’re in a city centre, coastal town, or near a university, there’s demand for short-term stays.
-Guests appreciate local, authentic experiences,and you can offer that with basic hospitality and a clean space.
+If you have a spare room or separate entrance, Airbnb is a a great way to earn extra income from space you’re not using without major overhead.
+No matter if you’re in a city centre, coastal town, or near a university, there’s demand for short-term stays.
+Guests appreciate local, authentic experiences, and you can offer that with basic hospitality and a clean space.
 Invest in good bedding, reliable Wi-Fi, and friendly communication.
 Use the Airbnb platform to handle payments and bookings.
 This is a great hustle for homeowners or renters with permission from their landlords.

 Products & services side hustles